music-brain88/ReNomIMG/doc/rsts/how_to_use_gui.rst

 :red:`Bad example`

-* Class number id is not start 0.
+* Class number id does not start 0.
-* Class name dose not have background.
+* Class name does not have background.
-* Class munber id is fall apart. that not serial number.
+* Class number does not have serial number.

 .. code-block :: shell

        airplane 1
        bicycle 10
        bird 50